BrianHayes1/Space-Explorer-/README.md

 # Space-Explorer-
-This is the story, of the super force, of space explorers … specially trained by the Alliance, to bring back Voltron.
-Voltron, Defender of the Universe!
+This is the story, of the super force, of space explorers … specially trained and sent by the Alliance, to bring back Voltron: Defender of the Universe!